BlueNoob25/Bloxd-Agent-Blue.AI/README.md

 ### TL;DR Mode (Currently bugged)
 This feature allows users to have a short response from the AI instead of a long one.
 There will be a button at the bottom of the response where users can see the longer, full response.
 Users can switch between short and long anytime when this mode is on.
 ### Suggested Prompts
 When enabled, there will be a set of 4 entry prompts that users can choose to begin a conversation with the AI.
+Currently these are static and do not change, but hopefully in the future these will become more versatille.